 - A resort or hotel fails to provide adequate security, and one of its guests gets assaulted.
 The hotel or resort and its management will be held liable for damages and injuries.

 - A retirement home fails to test vital equipment such as fire alarms and intercoms.
 If one of its residents needs help urgently but cannot reach anyone and ends up getting injured, the establishment could be held responsible for their injuries.

 Call a Birmingham Premises Liability Lawyer To Get Your Claim Started

 Cases involving premises liability are quite complicated since they typically involve establishing negligence and often require preservation of evidence.
 To stand a better chance of getting compensated for your injuries, make sure you reach out to an experienced and professional Birmingham personal injury law firm immediately after the accident and have them handle the case for you.

 When most people get injured while on another person’s property, they often feel embarrassed or try to avoid challenging the owner of the property; however, what most of them don’t know is that, as the victim, they are entitled to damages for wage replacement, pain and suffering, permanent impairment, and medical care.

 There are a couple of defenses that property owners, their defense counsel, and their insurance company use to try and prove that there weren’t any ‘open and obvious’ defect at the time of the incident or that the conditions at the time weren’t dangerous.
 If you have suffered injuries while on another person’s property or at a business’ premises in Birmingham, our professional liability lawyers can help you prove your case and fight to secure compensation for your damages and injuries.

-For a chance to speak to one of the attorneys at Mike Bell Accident Injury Law and schedule a free, no-obligation consultation, call 866-6MB-WINS now.
+For a chance to speak to one of the attorneys at Mike Bell Accident & Injury Lawyers and schedule a free, no-obligation consultation, call 866-6MB-WINS now.